kimh/kimh.github.io/source/_posts/2013-09-09-using-docker-to-run-cucumber-tests-in-parallel.markdown

 With LXC, you can easily archive this because running a machine is as light as running a process!!

-If you're using the GitHub for Mac, simply sync your repository and you'll see the new branch.

 ## Installing Docker
 It is pretty easy to install Docker if you are using Ubuntu 12.04.

-The below instructions are from [instruction page of Docker](http://docs.docker.io/en/latest/installation/ubuntulinux/) I tried them and it just worked.
+The below instructions are from [instruction page of Docker](http://docs.docker.io/en/latest/installation/ubuntulinux/) which worked for me.

 ```bash
 sudo apt-get update